-By means of technical assistance, we conduct environmental studies to ensure that the work is carried out properly.
+By means of technical assistance, we carry out environmental studies to ensure that the work is carried out properly.

-Promar 2007 Investigaciones Marinas, aims to provide a wide range of solutions to different environmental problems by offering detailed studies of the ecosystems to be investigated.
+Promar 2007 Investigaciones Marinas, aims to offer a wide range of solutions to different environmental problems by offering studies with all kinds of detail of the ecosystems to be investigated.

-Environmental Impact Assessment: The concept of Environmental Impact Assessment can be defined as a set of techniques that seek to manage human affairs in such a way that it is possible to live in harmony with nature.
+Environmental impact studies: The concept of Environmental Impact Assessment can be defined as a set of techniques that seek as a fundamental purpose to manage human affairs in such a way that a system of life in harmony with nature is possible.

-With environmental impact management, Promar 2007 Investigaciones Marinas aims to help minimise intrusions into the various ecosystems and maximise the chances of survival of all forms of life, however small and insignificant they may seem from our point of view, thus contributing to the biological balance.
+With the management of environmental impact Promar 2007 Investigaciones Marinas aims to collaborate in order to minimise intrusions in the various ecosystems and to maximise the chances of survival of all forms of life, however small and insignificant they may be from our point of view, thus contributing to the biological balance.

-We adapt each of our studios to the different projects we work with
+We adapt each of our studies to the different projects with which we have to work.